CreamFirst/cream-bot-messenger/cove.md

 CURRENT LIVE EVENT:
-Tuesday, March 3 - Mama Tokus (7pm)
+Thursday, March 5 - Open Mic Night 8pm
-£30 ticket including three courses
+All welcome!

 If asked about:
 - Whats on